Moonlapse/nbMCP/README.txt

 - Download and install Netbeans

-- Download and extract nbMPC repository to C:/nbMCP
+- Download and extract nbMCP repository to C:/nbMCP

 - Navigate to C:/nbMCP folder